nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

 For this tutorial, your objective is to create the initial architecture for a workspace with the following requirements:

-- it should contain two React applications: `store` and `admin`.
+- it should contain an api built with express called: `products-api`.
-- it should have a collection of common React components in a project called: `common-ui`
+- it should contain a node cli application called: `products-cli`.
-- it should have a "not-React" library for business logic called: `products`
+- it should contain a library for interacting with a data-source called: `products-data-client`.
-- your `store` app should depend on `common-ui` and `products`
+- your `products-api` app should depend on the `products-data-client` library.
-- your `admin` app should only depend on `common-ui`
+- your `products-cli` app should also depend on the `products-data-client` library.

 ![Our Workspace Requirements](/shared/node-tutorial/requirements-diagram.png)